ol-ko/vue-js-course-labs/lab10/README.md

     Getters are the best to compute derived state based on store state.
     </details>

-1. Now let's refactor that part!
+1. Now let's refactor the part

     <details>
     <summary>Hint</summary>